WeblateOrg/weblate/docs/formats.rst

 .. note::

-   Weblate supports the go-i18n JSON v2 format, it does not support flat JSON files supported in v1.
+   Weblate supports the go-i18n JSON v1 format, for flat JSON formats please use :ref:`json`.
+The v2 format with hash is currently not supported.

 +-------------------------------------------------------------------+
 | Typical Weblate :ref:`component`                                  |